 Like many people, I grew up in a household of wild dysfunction.
 I had a dad who had developed a serious drinking problem before I arrived on the scene, ten years after my oldest sister.
 I had a mom who was playing the socialite but struggling with her own childhood trauma and pain.
 That’s how it works, TRAUMA is stored in your body in many different ways.
-And until you are able to identify and label trauma it is hard to capture and work on in therapy.
+And until you are able to identify and label trauma it is hard to capture and work on it in therapy.

 Why Trauma Recovery Is So Important

-Part of my DNA was activated while growing up in this raging and wrecked childhood home.
+Part of my survival-DNA was activated while growing up in this raging and wrecked childhood home.
 For this reason, I am quite “conflict-averse.”
 This means I avoid conflict at all times.
-I will lie get out of confronting a difficult situation.
+I will lie to get out of confronting a difficult situation.
 I will smile and say, “I’m fine,” when someone asks how I’m doing.
 In my professional life, this trauma plays out when I am yelled at by a boss or colleague.
 In my personal life, my trauma is more easily identified, since my heart is involved as well.

 When trauma rears its head in my life, I emotionally regress to a 6-year-old boy.
-It this “triggered state” I don’t make good decisions.
+In this “triggered state” I don’t make good decisions.
 I don’t ask for what I need.
 I basically STFU and wait for the fear/anxiety to pass.
-I am sure I am waiting for my parent or sibling to come to protect my 6-yo little boy.
+I am sure I am waiting for my parent or sibling to come to protect my 6-yo boy.
 But, of course, there is no one there to rescue me, as there was no one there to rescue me when my trauma was taking place.

 I recall a scene from my early childhood that sets the scene for the triggered little boy to emerge in my life.
 I was in an upstairs bedroom with my mom, my dad, my brother, and my oldest sister.
 We had recently driven back from the beach.
 Somehow, my brother had not unlocked the 4X4 hubs on the Jeep and that was very bad for the car.
 My dad was a bit drunk and raving mad.
 He was yelling at my brother in a voice and manner that suggested murder.

 I was 6 at the time of this incident.
 (Thus my set point for my PTSD-like trauma experience.)
 The adults in the room were freaked out.
 My dad was yelling and gesturing wildly with his hands.
 My mom was trying to contain him, afraid (as she told me later) he was going to kill her son.
 My brother was cowering in the corner crying saying he was sorry.
 My sister must’ve been just as terrified as I was, but I don’t recall any of her actions.
-What I do recall, when I work on this scene in therapy or in meditation and journaling, is that I was so afraid I was disassociating with my own feelings.
+What I do recall, when I work on this scene in therapy or in meditation and journaling, is that I was so afraid I was disassociating from my own feelings.
 I was hoping that an adult, or at least my sister, would pick me up off the floor and comfort me.
 But that’s not what happened.
 No one comforted anyone.

 The Trouble With Unresolved Trauma